Mircea Răceanu: Early life

 His parents were two Transylvanian members of the underground Romanian Communist Party (PCR) in the 1930s: a Romanian worker named Ileana Pop and a Jewish carpenter named Andrei Bernat, who was killed at Rîbnița by Fascists in 1944.
 Mircea was born in Văcărești Prison, where his mother was sentenced for Communist activities.
 After World War II, his mother married another old-time Communist, Grigore Răceanu.

-Mircea Răceanu grew up in Bucharest, studying at the Ion Luca Caragiale High School and later in Moscow at the State Institute of International Relations.
+Răceanu grew up in Bucharest, studying at the Ion Luca Caragiale High School and later in Moscow at the State Institute of International Relations.